sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/design-proposals/user-config-lvm.md

 if only a single disk is present on the edge node. to maximize disk size for the persistent partition.
 If multiple disks are present, the LVM partition will be created on secondary disks (other than the rootfs disk).

-The following script can be used as a new section in config-file:
+The following script can be used as a new section in the config-file:

 ```bash
 # ------------------ LVM partition size ------------------------